 Books are categorised as: Picture Book, Junior Fiction, Young Adult, Non-fiction and Te Reo Māori.
 There are up to ten awards in each category.

-From 2020, the Storylines Notable Book Awards are presented at Storylines' annual event in November at which the Storylines Better Gilderdale Award for services to children's literature is also presented.
+The Storylines Notable Book Awards are presented at Storylines’ annual event in November at which the Storylines Betty Gilderdale Award for services to children’s literature is also presented.
 (Until 2020 they were presented at the annual Storylines Margaret Mahy National Awards Day each April.)
-Details for the 2021 event will be announced as soon as possible - watch the website and Storylines' monthly newsletters.
+Details for the 2023 event will be announced as soon as possible – watch the website and Storylines’ monthly newsletters.

 The entry fee is $30 per title (incl.
 GST).

 For print books, THREE copies of the submitted title are required.

 For e-books, please provide details on the entry form to enable access.

 Please read the eligibility criteria below and complete an entry form for each submission.

 - Entries are open to books written in English or te reo Māori on first publication in New Zealand in print or as an e-book.

 - Principal authors (and principal illustrators of books with significant illustrative content: picture books and photographic non-fiction) must be normally resident in New Zealand and be New Zealand citizens by birth, naturalisation or immigration, or hold Permanent Residency status for TWO years at the closing date for submissions.
 New Zealand Citizens or Permanent Residents as defined here, but who are living overseas temporarily, are eligible if their absence has been for no more than TWO consecutive years at the closing date for submissions.

 - Entries of junior and young adult fiction must contain 48 pages or more, non-fiction must contain 36 pages or more, and picture books must contain at least 24 pages.